bierleya/bierleya.github.io/README.md

 # personal-website
-Simple website with some information about me
+Simple website with some information about me.
+Runs the best in Google Chrome.